City Road Therapy – Professional face-to-face & online Therapy in London

 - Listen in a more profound, direct way to what is happening inside and outside of yourself, moment by moment

 - Benefit from a ‘healing’ effect, even when you are not speaking to your therapist.

 Therapy using creative techniques: art, drama and movement

 You do not need to have experience or skill in art or drama to participate in or benefit from this type of therapy.
-Your therapist will not criticise any creative work you produce during therapy sessions.
 Arts and drama therapy are more about the emotions you express and feel throughout the process.

-Therapy using creative techniques is not just for people who naturally use image and metaphor in the way they think about their life.
-It can also benefit people who find themselves stuck in their head, or rigid in the way they perceive life.
+Therapy using creative techniques can benefit people who find themselves stuck in their head.
 Expressive work can support you to find new viewpoints and solutions to make a significant change in your life.